About this guide

 You must take reasonable steps to ensure that children’s needs for sleep and rest are met, having regard to each child’s age, development and needs.
 This supports element 2.1.2 of the National Quality Standard where each child’s comfort is provided for and there are appropriate opportunities to meet each child’s needs for sleep, rest.

 Tobacco, drug and alcohol-free environment

 You must ensure that children are provided with an environment that is free from the use of tobacco, illicit drugs and alcohol.

-While caring for children you must not consume alcohol or be affected by alcohol or drugs (including prescription medication) so as to impair your capacity to provide education and care to the children.
+While caring for children you must not consume alcohol or be affected by alcohol or drugs (including prescription medication) to impair your capacity to provide education and care to the children.

 The approved provider must ensure that all educators and staff at the service who work with children are aware of the current child protection law and understand the obligations they have under that law.

 Your approved provider will ensure that you are aware of child protection law and your obligations through training, in house workshops or online training.

 Information regarding child protection produced by the Department including an online training package can be found at

 Child Protection Protocol.

 Policies and procedures must be in place at the service if a child is injured, becomes ill or suffers a trauma.
 These policies and procedures must be followed and include the requirement that a parent is notified as soon as practicable, but no later than 24 hours after the incident.